Object2Table Operator

 Configure the Data Workflow Component

-Next, create the Data Workflow that turns your object into a table.
+Next, create the Data Workflow that converts your object into a table.

 Configure the Input Operator